Bull (rhinoceros): Taxidermy process

-Once in possession of Bull, the ROM contacted Len Murphy of Pine Ridge Taxidermy in Baltimore, Maryland to have him stuffed.
+Once in possession of Bull, the ROM contacted Len Murphy of Pine Ridge Taxidermy in Baltimore, Ontario to have him stuffed.
 Bull was then shipped to the facility via flatbed truck.
 Under Murphy's care, Bull's outer skin was removed and re-cast with a mould.
 As Murphy had been to the Toronto Zoo to study Bull during his lifetime, he was able to recreate the animal's exact features and wrinkles.

 The entire taxidermy process took over a year to complete.
 This began with the removal of the hide, which was then cured with salt and drained.
 It was then shaved with a double-handed knife, re-salted and hung to dry.
 At this point, the hide weighed 700 lbs and was sent to soak in a 50-gallon drum of formic acid before being shaven once more to reach a thickness of only 1/16 inch.
 It was then placed in formic acid once more and then oiled.
 The final weight of the hide was 53 lbs.

 Several layers of artificial materials were then used to fill the hide.
 A Styrofoam core was constructed and coated in papier-mâché, to increase its size.
 Modelling clay was used to shape Bull’s muscles.
 His horns, which grew to be quite large due to his age, were too damaged to use, so fiberglass recreations were constructed.